-A development plan is required for faculty who the Provost or designee determines are unsatisfactory in research and innovation, teaching and training or service in that area.
-The plan will be developed with appropriate consultation and discussion among the faculty member and the Executive Director or delegate.
-Ideally, there will be agreement regarding the development plan, but if that is not possible, a plan receiving the Executive Director's approval will be forwarded to the Provost or designee for review and approval.
+A development plan is required for faculty who the Provost or designee determines are unsatisfactory in research, teaching and training or service in that area.
+The plan will be developed with appropriate consultation and discussion among the faculty member and the Director.
+Ideally, there will be agreement regarding the development plan, but if that is not possible, a plan receiving the Director's approval will be forwarded to the Provost or designee for review and approval.